Description

 Using this definition on our asset we see for example:

-• Looking at the maximum drop from peak to valley of -42.3 days in the last 5 years of SPDR Select Sector Fund - Industrial, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)
+• The maximum DrawDown over 5 years of SPDR Select Sector Fund - Industrial is -42.3 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum reduction from previous high of -21.6 days is higher, thus better.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum reduction from previous high of -21.6 days is greater, thus better.

 MaxDuration: